whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - The Endless Predation Must End.md

 Julian Assange described how people learn to tolerate exploitation: "Every time we witness an injustice and do not act, we train our character to be passive in its presence and thereby eventually lose all ability to defend ourselves and those we love."

-How are adults trained to tolerate living in an unhealthy culture with endless predation and abuse?
-And what qualities would they need to cultivate to have the strength to live in a healthy culture instead?
+What qualities would people need to cultivate to have the strength to live in a healthy culture?
+And how are adults trained to tolerate living in an unhealthy culture with endless exploitation?

 * _Integrity_: Every human has an urge to stand for what's right in solidarity with others, but this isn't allowed in unhealthy cultures where people are expected to obey the law but not uphold it.
 When people learn to ignore injustice or feel helpless to stop it, life can seem meaningless, and low integrity becomes common.

-* _Bravery_: When the police punish anyone who tries to take a stand against abusive authorities, they arrest the bravest people, scaring the rest into holding back, tolerating abusive behavior, and focusing on their own comfort and safety instead.
+* _Bravery_: When the police punish anyone who tries to take a stand against abusive authorities, they arrest the bravest people and scare the rest into holding back, tolerating abusive behavior, and focusing on their own comfort and safety instead.
 When bravery is punished, cowardice becomes common.

 * _Generosity_: Profit economies reward selfish, profit-seeking behavior rather than generosity.